pstackebrandt/BlazorCookbookApp/docs/Educational-Delay-Design-Principle.md

 # Educational Delay Design Principle

+> **⚠️ SUPERSEDED**: This document contains patterns that conflict with the new **Truthful State Design Principle**.
+See `Truthful-State-Design-Principle.md` for the current approach.

 ## Overview

 This document establishes the design principle for educational delays in the BlazorCookbook application, specifically for render mode demonstrations.

+**NOTE**: The state masking patterns described here are now considered anti-patterns.
+Educational delays should exist for timing/visibility purposes, but should NOT mask actual component state.

 ## Core Principle